miroapp/app-examples/examples/nextjs-full-stack/README.md

 ## About the app

-This full-stack sample app shows how to build a Next.js application that uploads a camera image to a Miro board by integrating Web SDK and REST API functionality.
+This full-stack sample app shows how to build a Next.js application that uploads a camera image to a Miro board by integrating Miro Web SDK and REST API functionality.